 Los Angeles City College

 While you may think LACC only offers community college classes, think again.
 LACC is a community resource, and providing affordable swimming lessons for the older set is one of the ways they serve the community.
 Private and semi-private lessons are available for kids seven and older and group lessons are offered to those 5 and up.
 There are also Family Swim lessons available on Saturdays for ages 5 and up as well.
 LACC has an expansive outdoor pool and is centrally located in East Hollywood just blocks from the Metro Red Line.
 LACC is also just blocks from Scoops Ice Cream, a great spot for potential post-swim treats.

 photo: Head Above Water

 Head Above Water

-One-on-one lessons are the ticket at Head Above Water, which offers lessons either in your own private pool or at one of their four pools in West LA, Venice, Westwood and Toluca Lake.
-HAW offers beginner, intermediate and advanced classes to help kids gain a new skill set at each level and individual classes allow instructors to craft lessons based on each child’s specific needs (and/or fears).
+One-on-one lessons are the ticket at Head Above Water (HAW), which offers lessons either in your own private pool or at one of their four pools in West LA, Studio City, and Toluca Lake.
+HAW offers beginner, intermediate and advanced classes to help kids gain a new skill set at each level and individual classes allow instructors to craft lessons based on each child’s specific needs (and/or fears) without distractions.
 If your littles are still getting comfortable, parent and me classes are also available.
 Adult classes are also available if you feel you need a refresher course.
 HAW offers instruction year round.